PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/image-settings-list.md

 **Generate images based on one side of the source image**

 The feature allows to generate the images based on the one side of the source image.
-The default state is Automatic, and this value could take the biggest part of time in image gereration process.
+The default state is Automatic, and this value could take the biggest part of time in image generation process.
 The second 2 values are - Width or Height.
 The generation process will align to the value that is set.

 **Maximum file size of product customization pictures**

-The feature allows to set the maximum file size of product customization pictures that customers can upload to customize a product.
+The feature allows setting the maximum file size of product customization pictures that customers can upload to customize a product.
 The file size value is defined in bytes.
 The default value is set in the text field - 8388608 B (Bytes) which is 8.38 MB (Megabytes) - the default PHP file size upload limit.

 **Product picture width**

 This allows to set the max width pixels value of the customizable picture, that Prestashop customers can upload.
-The default width value is seto to 64 px (Pixels).
+The default width value is set to 64 px (Pixels).

 **Product picture height**

 This allows to set the max height pixels value of the customizable picture, that Prestashop customers can upload.
-The default height value is seto to 64 px (Pixels).
+The default height value is set to 64 px (Pixels).

 **Generate high resolution images**

 This functionality will get ability to generate high resolution images, which are of the best quality.
-When activating this, image diplicate will be generated.
+When activating this, image duplicate will be generated.
 The duplicated image will contain bigger resolution and higher quality.
-In this case, total amount of images will be dupclicated twice.
+In this case, total amount of images will be duplicated twice.

 ### Multistore behavior